 It’s Time to Crush Your Credit Card Blues.

-General Justin Iacoboni 25 Aug
+General 25 Aug

 Although credit cards interest rates have not been affected by the recent surge in the prime lending rate, the fact remains that credit card debt is usually the most expensive debt you can have.
 The average is around 20% and even the so-called ‘low interest’ cards carry a rate in excess of 10%.
 Expediting the demise of your credit card balance should be the number one focus for anyone looking to improve their financial situation.
 Here are five actions to get you started.